-As is now widely acknowledged, there were considerable problems caused by the introduction some fifteen years ago, of operator self-monitoring (OSM) into water company activities insofar as that applies to the monitoring of discharges from sewerage infrastructure.
+As is now widely acknowledged, there were considerable problems caused by the introduction some fifteen years ago, of OSM into water company activities insofar as that applies to the monitoring of discharges from sewerage infrastructure.
 At the time many NGOs, including WildFish, warned that OSM would prove to be a big mistake, but were ignored.